 - A. Minimum Level: Abatement certification is the minimum level of abatement verification and is required for all violations once they become final orders.
-An exception exists where the inspector observed abatement during the on-site portion of the inspection and the violation is listed on the citation as "Corrected During Inspection (CDI)". - B. Certification Requirements: The employer's written certification that abatement is complete must include the following information for each cited violation: - 1.
+An exception exists where the inspector observed abatement during the on-site portion of the inspection within 24 hours and the violation is listed on the citation as "Corrected During Inspection (CDI)". - B. Certification Requirements: The employer's written certification that abatement is complete must include the following information for each cited violation: - 1.
 The date and method of abatement and a statement that affected employees and their representatives have been informed of the abatement; - 2.
 The employer's name and address; - 3.
 The inspection number to which the submission relates; - 4.
 The citation and item numbers to which the submission relates; - 5.
-A statement that the information submitted is accurate; and - 6.
-The signature of the employer or the employer's authorized representative.
+A statement that the information submitted is accurate;